Managing PostgreSQL users

 The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter (except the

 You can also generate a password using Connection Manager.
-To do this, specify
+To do this, replace

-.To view the password, select the cluster you need in the management console
+password = "<password>"withgenerate_password = true.To view the password, select your cluster in the management console

-, go to the Users tab and click View password in the new user row.
-This will open the page of the Yandex Lockbox secret that stores the password.
-To view passwords, you need thelockbox.payloadViewer
+, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
+Viewing passwords requires thelockbox.payloadViewerrole. -

 -